Tayeb Meziani

-Tayeb Meziani (طيب مزياني; born 27 February 1996) is an Algerian professional footballer who plays as a forward for Algerian club MC Alger.
+Tayeb Meziani (طيب مزياني; born 27 February 1996) is an Algerian professional footballer who plays as a forward for Al-Riffa SC.

 Club career

 At the end of the 2016–17 Algerian Ligue Professionnelle 2 season, Meziani was selected as the best player of the season.

 On 6 January 2019, Meziani played his first game with Espérance Sportive de Tunis against Club Africain; he was selected as one of the best players in the Tunis derby.

+On 5 February 2026, he joined Kuwaiti club Qadsia SC.

+On 20 July 2026, he joined Bahraini club Al-Riffa SC.

 International career

 On 1 June 2017, Meziani was called up to the Algeria national team for the first time for a friendly match against Guinea and a 2019 Africa Cup of Nations qualifier against Togo.